How to create custom tabs in PlanetCNC TNG software

 As state tab values you can also use expressions.
 Here is an example of using DateTime function do display current time:

-label "Date and Time" colorname=#ffa500 size=35 expr "DateTime()" DT "Current Time" colorname=#00a5ff color=#4bb725
+expr "DateTime()" DT "Current Time" colorname=#00a5ff color=#4bb725